harmony-one/h/progress/artem-kolodko.md

+2025-07-29 Tue: added hedging strategy, added support of cbBTC/USDC pool with tickSpacing 100 to test the performance with narrow range and rebalancing.
+Started implementing performance module.

+2025-07-28 Mon: started hedging implementaton, improved positionId configuration and added "burn" method call to fully close the position after the rebalancing

+---

 2025-07-27 Sun (2.0h): [completed](https://github.com/harmony-one/portfolio-manager/pull/31/commits/6b2a7e5cfe272f6dbcdd19127a6f1cbab506fdc3) adding a specific positionId parameter support in LP bot logic, continue testing

 2025-07-26 Sat (2.0h): refactoring bot configururation to work with specific positionId in the pool instead of checking all opened positions for the user wallet